 Is your sweet new puppy crying through the night?
 Puppy crying at night is a common problem and the reason for it might even surprise you.
-Let’s find out why your puffy is crying, how long it will last, and what you can do to help
+Let’s find out why your puppy is crying, how long it will last, and what you can do to help.

 Think about it like this; what does a newborn baby do a lot of?
 Crying, of course.
 And in a way, it’s perfectly natural.
 For the most part, newborn babies and puppies cry when their needs aren’t being met and they simply need a little bit of help.

 And we know you love your pup.
 You’ve exhausted every option and tried tirelessly to find out what's making your little one whimper.
 So when you’ve met all your puppy’s basic needs and he still cries through the night, what could be causing it?

 Everything is unfamiliar